ranfdev/website/content/how-i-manage-my-passwords.md

 TL;DR for everyone:

 2FA is a must have if you want to be secure online.
-You should keep your time-based one time passwords (TOTP) separate from the other normal passwords, or it's useless.
-SMS verification it's convenient but not secure (but i gueess it's still better than nothing).
+You should keep your time-based one time passwords (TOTP) separate from the other normal passwords, else it's useless.
+SMS verification is convenient but not as secure as TOTP codes (but i gueess it's still better than nothing).
 Also you shouldn't use 2FA recovery codes to login normally, but only in the case you have lost access to the TOTP codes.